Charles Pozzi

-Charles Pozzi (27 August 1909 – 28 February 2001) was a French racing driver who participated in one World Championship Formula One race in 1950, the year of its inception.
+Charles Albert Pozzi (born Carlo Alberto Pozzi; 27 August 1909 – 28 February 2001) was a French racing driver who participated in one World Championship Formula One race in 1950, the year of its inception.

 Racing career

 Born Carlo Alberto Pozzi in Paris, France of Italian parentage, he became known as Charles, the French translation of his name.
 He was working as an automobile broker and his career as a racing driver only began when he was already 37 years old.
 Later in life, as the official French importer of Ferrari and Maserati automobiles, his name was to appear on many racing cars.

 In 1946, he competed, with his Delahaye 135CS, in several races including the Grand Prix of Bourgogne – Dijon where he finished in fourth position and the Le Mans Grand Prix, raced on the Nantes race track this year, where he finished in fifth position, driving a Delahaye.

 In 1949, he won the Comminges sports car Grand Prix, in Saint-Gaudens, with a Delahaye 145 (chassis N° 48775), equipped with a 4.5-litre six-cylinder Delahaye 175 engine.